MiguelAmaro/4cc/notes.md

 # Memory

 The arena is comprised of a `Base_Allocator` which just has function pointers for platform specific reserve, commit, free, access, uncommit functions.
 It also has a `Cursor` object which is what tracks the base, position, and capacity of the arena.
-The `Cursor` object is also typically acessed via a `Cursor_Node` object which makes a linked list of cursors allowing different the arena to track several points of allocations.
+The `Cursor` object is also typically accessed via a `Cursor_Node` object which makes a linked list of cursors allowing different the arena to track several points of allocations.

 ```mermaid
 graph TB